 - Excellent time management skills, organizational skills, and attention to detail

 - Demonstrated capacity to build relationships with individuals from diverse backgrounds

-- Experience assisting low-income clients and pro bono volunteers preferred, but not required
+- Experience assisting clients living in poverty or volunteers preferred, but not required

-- Embraces technology, including leading-edge case management systems
+- Aptitude with technology, including a comprehensive case management system

 Recruit and retain volunteer attorneys in private practice to fulfill VIP’s mission: